majiangqin/Fine-Tuning-Stable-Diffusion-XL-for-Stylistic-Icon-Generation_/Generate_custom_captions_BLIP/README.md

 'original data_screw' folder contains the original Home Deopt screw icons, after data cleaning.

 ## Data
-'original data_screw' folder save at Dropbox, can accessed at:
+'original data_screw' folder save at Dropbox, which is not open to public